Memberships

 Restricting directory content

-You can restrict content of your directory by configuring the visibility setting of each display element.
-For example, if you wish users with a certain membership plan to be able to view the e-mail address of each listing in your directory, go to Directories -> Your directory -> Content Types -> Listing -> Manage Displays and edit the display element for your e-mail address field.
+You can restrict content in your directory by configuring the visibility setting of each display element.
+For example, if you want users with a certain membership plan to be able to view the email address of each listing in your directory, go to Directories -> Your directory -> Content Types -> Listing -> Manage Displays and edit the display element for your email address field.

-Click the Visibility tab, switch on the Visible to users with selected membership plans only setting, and then select membership plans that you wish to allow.
+Click the Visibility tab, enable the Visible to users with selected membership plans only setting, and then select the membership plans you wish to allow.

 Restricting non-directory content